Government of Carlos Mazón

 Until 2024, the cabinet comprised members of the PP and Vox, as well as a number of independents proposed by the first party.
 On 11 July 2024, Vox leader Santiago Abascal forced the break up of all PP–Vox governments at the regional level over a national controversy regarding the distribution of unaccompanied migrant minors among the autonomous communities.

-On 3 November 2025, Mazón announced his resignation as regional president following criticism of his handling of the October 2024 floods.
+It was automatically dismissed on 7 November 2025 as a consequence of the Mazón's resignation as regional president over criticism for his handling of the October 2024 floods, but remained in acting capacity until the next government was sworn in.